The Customer Rocks the Crown

 Explain how or why the problem happened

 Explaining to the customer what might have caused the problem helps you to reestablish trust in your company and regain customer goodwill.
-You look more sincere and reliable when you show interest in a sold product or service.
+What is a customer complaint?
+In its essence, it is a desire to understand why the item they bought isn’t working.
+You look more sincere and reliable when interested in a sold product or service.

 Example: “Thanks for taking the time to let us know about this.
 Here’s what we think may have happened.”